 First off, launch the Settings and move to the video settings option.
 Here you need to change the resolution to match the monitor’s resolution.
 However, in case you have a 4K monitor, we recommend scaling down the resolution.

-Next, you have to change the Material Quality, Texture Quality, Detail Quality, and Anisotropic Filtering settings.
+Next, you must change the Material Quality, Texture Quality, Detail Quality, and Anisotropic Filtering settings.
 Doing this is necessary to increase FPS in Valorant.
 This process highly depends on your PC’s configurations, and your mileage may vary.

 As a safe bet, try lowering all these settings to Medium and 2x.
 Now work your way up or down based on the results you see.
-In case your system is on the lower end of the system requirements for Valorant, we suggest turning the settings down to Low.
+If your system is on the lower end of the system requirements for Valorant, we suggest turning the settings down to Low.

 Additional or optional changes

 Changing or lowering the graphics on most games will result in an FPS boost.
-If you have been wanting to have smoother gameplay while playing Valorant, we hope this guide helped you increase FPS in Valorant.
+If you have wanted to have smoother gameplay while playing Valorant, we hope this guide helped you increase FPS in Valorant.
 Here are a few other topics that might interest you.
-How to Disable Valorant Anti-Cheat, Vanguard, How to Leave Custom Games in Valorant, and How to Add and Play With Your Friends in Valorant.
+How to Disable Valorant Anti-Cheat, Vanguard, and Add and Play With Your Friends in Valorant.